sgottsch/Tab2KG/README.md

 # Tab2KG

-Tab2KG is a method to automatically infer tabular data semantics and transform such data into a semantic data graph.
+Tab2KG is a method for semantic table interpreation (STI).
+It automatically infers tabular data semantics and transform such data into a semantic data graph, only based on a table profile and a domain profile.

+Please refer to our article for more information about Tab2KG: TBA.

 ## Semantic Profiles: Schema